ton-community/ton-docs/docs/develop/oracles/about_blockchain_oracles.md

 ### Crosschain oracles

-These are used to transfer data between different blockchains.
-Used when networks are incompatible with each other.
-Useful for decentralized applications that use cross-chain transactions, such as cross-chain transfer of crypto-assets from one network to another.
+These oracles are used to transfer data between different blockchains and are a critical component of bridges.
+They are used for decentralized applications that use cross-chain transactions, such as cross-chain transfer of cryptoassets from one network to another.

 ## Application of blockchain oracles